lesleyfon/golinks-take-home/README.md

 After the installation process is done, you can run one of the commands below, depending on which package manager you decided to use to install all the dependencies

+### Note:

+The current max request that can be made to GitHub API is 60.
+To increase the capacity of the request to be made to the GitHub API to 5000, you need to be authorized.
+And to so, you need an [Authorization token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+After creating on, all you need to do then is to create a `.env` file in the root directory of the app and add an environmental variable with the name `REACT_APP_AUTH_TOKEN` and assign your token to it.

 ```
 yarn start
 ```